05 Apr Beating the Grind: A Few Ways Entrepreneurs Destress At Geekdom

 The Geekdom motto “Find your dream, build your team” may be short and sweet, but actually achieving it is anything but.
-There’s a copious amount of coffee, long days, some longer nights, and tough meetings ahead of you, and that can be stressful just to think about.
+There’s a copious amount of coffee, long days, some long nights, and tough meetings ahead of you, and that can be stressful just to think about.
 But you’re not alone!

 First and foremost, Geekdom is a community.
 And a community can only thrive if the people look after it, and it looks after them.
 Over the years, hundreds of members have traded tips and tricks for staying ahead of the stress and anxiety that comes with entrepreneurs and startups.
-So we’ve chatted with some of our seasoned Geekdom veterans and have come up with a short list of ways you can keep your body, mind, and soul in a healthy and productive harmony.
+So we’ve chatted with some of our seasoned Geekdom veterans and have come up with a short list of ways you can keep your body, mind, and soul in healthy and productive harmony.
 Read on to find out!

 - Exercise/Physical Activity

 There’s no debate that as a society, we are sitting down way too often, and for far too long at a time.
-Years of strain for hunching over a desk and laptop has shown direct correlation with a number of back problems and health issues appearing later in life.
+Years of strain for hunching over a desk and laptop has shown a direct correlation with a number of back problems and health issues appearing later in life.